Protonica

-Protonica is a German progressive psytrance band, formed in 2003.
-Band members include Piet Kaempfer and Ralf Dietze from Berlin, Germany.
+Protonica is a German progressive psytrance project, founded in 2003 in Berlin, Germany.
+Since 2024, the project has been continued solely by Piet Kämpfer.
 Billboard ranked Protonica 8th in 2013, on their Next Big Sound chart.

 The band performs regularly on music festivals, all over the world, for instance at Universo Paralello (Brazil), Rainbow Serpent (Australia), Ozora Festival (Hungary), Fusion Festival (Germany), Ilo Festival (Mexico), Groove Attack (Israel) and Boom Festival (Portugal).
 The Vancouver Sun mentioned about Protonica in 2013, one of the most in-demand acts in the world.
 Protonica tracks are often in Beatport charts.
 Synapse Audio calls Protonica some of the biggest players in the Psy Trance genre.

 Reviews and charts

 Search

 Search was listed 1st in the Top 10 Psy Trance charts by Juno Records, in September 2009.

 Form Follows Function

 BPM magazine called the album solid.
 Inside Dance Music Magazine, called the Form Follows Function album a masterpiece.
 Psyreviews was impressed, and gave it 4 of 5 stars.
 I Am Not A Music Journalist gave the album 8 out of 10 stars.